yusufbata/experiments/train-problem/readme.md

 xxx

 ## Application Structure
-The application has a modular structure:
+The application has a modular structure following the ports-adapters architecture style:

-- runner
+- adapters -> RouteInputFileAdapter: Used for providing input to the application via files.
+This is currently the only supported interaction with the application (other than unit tests).
+More adapters can however easily be added.
-- adapters -> FileAdapter: Used for
+- application-services -> RailroadApplicationService: Used for interacting with the application via adapters.
-- application-services ->
+- model -> TrackMaps (Entity) and Path (Value) domain components.
+Used by the application-services to compose application features.
-- model
+- infrastructure -> Implementation of application-service dependencies (like Repos).
-- infrastructure
+- runner -> App class used to launch the application via the command-line.

 ## Application Design
 xxx